Skip to content

 wh sub log signal-hook --live

-# Drill into a specific delivery's attempts
+# Drill into a specific run's attempts

-wh sub attempts signal-hook a1b2c3d
+wh sub attempts 019d90f0-0000-7000-8000-000000000000

 # Credential binding